Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Introduction

 Now we can formulate the main question studied in this paper: \begin{question} What is the optimal communication complexity of the communication problem from Theorem~\ref{th:rz}?
 That is, how many bits should Alice and Bob send to each other to agree on a common secret key? \end{question} A protocol proposed in \cite{RZ1} allows to compute for \emph{all} pairs of inputs a shared secret key of length equal to the mutual information between $x$ and $y$ with communication complexity

+This protocol is randomized (it can be adapted to the model with private or public sources of random bits).
 Alice and Bob may need to send to each other different number of bits for different pairs of input (even with the same mutual information).
 It was proven in \cite{RZ1} that in the worst case (i.e., for \emph{some} pairs of inputs $(x,y)$) the communication complexity \eqref{eq:comm-compl} is optimal for communication protocols using only \emph{public randomness}.
 The natural question whether this bound remains optimal for protocols with \emph{private} sources of random bits remained open (see \emph{Open Question~1} in \cite{RZ1}).
 The main result of this paper is the positive answer to this question.
 More specifically, we provide explicit examples of pairs $(x,y)$ such that

 and in every communication protocol satisfying Theorem~\ref{th:rz} (with private random bits) Alice and Bob must exchange approximately $0.5n$ bits of information.
 Moreover, the same communication complexity is required even if Alice and Bob want to agree on a secret key that is much smaller then the optimal value $I(x:y)$.
 Our bound applies to all communication protocols that establish a secret key of size, say, $\omega(\log n)$.